sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 contents of register B. Why didn't you have this before?
 Because you didn't know it was going to be used a lot.

-So you go through the process of updating the ISA, reflashing the [microcoder ROMs]({{< iref "instruction-microcoder.md" >}}), and loading your new ISA into the assembler.
+So you go through the process of updating the ISA, re-flashing the [microcoder ROMs]({{< iref "instruction-microcoder.md" >}}), and loading your new ISA into the assembler.
 But you're not finished yet!
 You have 10 programs, each with an average of 100 lines.
 It's time for